Rashami Desai: Off-screen work and media image

 Desai is a trained classical dancer.

 Writing for The Indian Express, journalist Sana Farzeen stated: "Not someone to play the perfect heroine, Rashami has experimented with her roles and played strong characters."
 Apart from acting, Desai supports various causes.

 Desai walked the ramp at Caring with Style fashion show to raise money for cancer patients in 2015 and 2018 for designers Shaina NC and Abu Jani-Sandeep Khosla respectively.
 In 2015, she walked the ramp of a fashion show to support Smile Foundation, a non-governmental organisation working towards underprivileged children's education and health.
 Desai also walked the ramp for Terry Fox Foundation and Maheka Mirpuri.
 Desai was part of the Swachh Survekshan 2017, an initiative for an environmentally cleaner India (Swachh Bharat Abhiyan).

 Desai walked the ramp for designers Rohit Verma and Anu Mehra at Bombay Times Fashion Week in 2020 and 2021.

-In 2013, 2014 and 2018, she was among the highest-paid television actresses of India.
-As per reports, Desai was also the highest paid contestant in Bigg Boss 13 and Bigg Boss 15.
+Desai was reported to be the highest paid contestant in Bigg Boss 13 and Bigg Boss 15.
 In 2020, Desai became the first Indian Television actor to collaborate with Google for cameos.
 Desai was ranked 22nd in BizAsias list of top 30 TV Personalities in 2020.

 Desai endorsed Wheel alongside Salman Khan in 2010.
 In 2021, Desai became the brand ambassador of JioMart.
 Desai also endorses Hangyo.
-In 2023, Desai became the brand ambassador and entrepreneur of Glamveda.
+In 2023, Desai became the brand ambassador and entrepreneur of Glamveda matte mini liquid lipsticks.
 In 2024, Desai became the brand ambassador of international company Tradeomatic to endorse international brands TokiBaby and TokiHealth products.
 In 2025, Desai became the brand ambassador of Homero.
+In 2026, Desai became the founder of Raaga Desai.